 To date, we have not generated any revenue, and do not expect to generate any revenue in the foreseeable future, from product sales.
-We have generated revenue solely from research collaborations or licensing of intellectual property.
+We have generated revenue solely from the Novo Nordisk Agreement.
 We may in the future generate revenue from other strategic collaborations.